KDE/digikam-doc/maintenance_tools/maintenance_overview.rst

 Maintenance tools are processes that are run in the background to maintain image collections and the digiKam database.

 Depending on your workflow, your digiKam settings, and whether you also work on your image collections with other programs, it might be necessary to run maintenance operations from time to time to update the digiKam **databases**.
-You may also want to run maintenance tools to **Find Duplicate Items** in your collections, **Detect and recognize faces**, or automatically assign quality labels using the **Image Quality Sorter**.
+You may also want to run maintenance tools to **Find Duplicate Items** in your collections, **Detect and recognize faces**, or automatically assign quality labels using the **Image Quality Scanner**.
 The maintenance tool can do all these things, and more.
 It can even run multiple tools in one go, depending on your requirements.

 .. figure:: images/maintenance_tool.webp
     :alt: